Gauge theory on projective surfaces and anti-self-dual Einstein metrics in dimension four: Gauge theory of Tractor Connection

 \subsubsection{Prolongation of the Calderbank equations}

-Instead of regarding both the connection and the Higgs pair as unknowns we shall assume that the connection is given and consider (\ref{null_ASD}) as a system of PDEs for the Higgs pair.
-To determine all derivatives of the Higgs pair in (\ref{null_ASD}) we prolong the system once, and define a section $\mu$ of $\mbox{adj}(E)$ by
+Instead of regarding both the connection and the Higgs pair as unknowns, we shall assume that the connection is given and consider (\ref{null_ASD}) as a system of PDEs for the Higgs pair.
+To determine all derivatives of the Higgs pair in (\ref{null_ASD}) we prolong the system once, and define $\mu$ by the equation

 where $\epsilon=dx^1\wedge dx^2$ is the parallel volume form of $\nabla\in [\nabla]$.
 Commuting the covariant derivatives now leads to a closed system and therefore a connection

 where ${\mathcal F}=[D_1, D_2]$ is the $\mathfrak{g}$--valued curvature of the connection $A$.
 The system is now closed.
 Commuting the covariant derivatives on $\mu$ leads to an integrability condition